Grow Your Startup: Understanding the Difference Between Strategy & Execution

 1. Start Micro-empowering, Stop Micro-managing

-The first step to start improving execution within your company is to shift from command mode to empowering mode.
+The first step to start improving the results from your key assets within your company is to shift from command mode to empowering mode.

 This means that you and other leaders need to trust in your team and give them space to do their executing magic.
 When you give clear direction and expectations without micromanaging, your team will be empowered to work at their best.